Three Major Takeaways from Texas Tech’s Local Media Day

 “One of the coolest stories that I’ve been a part of,” McGuire said.
 “A guy that his work ethic and his leadership is probably as strong as any that I’ve been around.”

-Several returners are back and guys like quarterback Tyler Shough choose to stay in Lubbock with the eligibility to declare for the pros, so where does this leave the Red Raiders?
-Are they hungry for more winning seasons and bowl games like last year?
+Other guys who are back like Tyler Shough choose to stay in Lubbock with the eligibility to declare for the pros, so where does this leave the Red Raiders?

 Though McGuire seemed to raise the bar as soon as he set foot on campus, one point he makes at Media Day is that it’s about the teams on the big stages at the end of the season – regardless of stats.